Is Financing a Phone Worth It?

 Is cell phone finance worth it?

-With all these developments over device financing, it is important to consider whether cell phone finance is even worth it or would you be better off saving up and paying upfront for the device you want.
+Taking all these developments over device financing into account, it is important to consider whether cell phone finance is even worth it or would you be better off saving up and paying upfront for the device you want.

-These are the factors that PlanHub takes into account to help you choose the best available option for whatever your current needs are.
-Search here and start choosing smarter.
+These are the factors that PlanHub takes into account when helping you choose the best available option based on your current needs.
+You can try our free comparison tool right here!

 Is 24 month device financing the only option?

 Telus, Rogers and Bell Mobility offer financing for 100% of the price on a new phone.
 Virgin Mobile and Fido offer up to $800 in financing with an upfront payment of the balance.
 The phones however, are available with all other carriers.
-It’s still possible to buy the phone with a different carrier with a traditional contract.
-Compare all available options with our comparison tool and choose the one that best suits your needs.
+It’s still possible to buy a phone with a different carrier with a traditional contract.
+Compare all available options with our comparison tool and choose the one that best meets your requirements.

-Even with the Big 3, it is possible to buy the phone on a lease and reduce upfront costs if you agree to bring the device back to the carrier at the end of two years in ‘good working condition’.
+Even with the Big Three, it is possible to buy the phone on a lease and cut-down on the upfront costs if you agree to bring the device back to the carrier at the end of two years in “good working condition”.
 If you buy your device with a smartphone tab or a tiered plan, you might be able to save even more.

-As we showed in the table above, sometimes saving up to buy a device upfront and pairing it with a BYOD plan could be your best bet or perhaps a more economical option.
+As depicted in the table above, sometimes saving up to buy a device upfront and pairing it with a BYOD plan could be your best bet or perhaps a more economical option.
 It’s not quite necessary to buy the phone directly from the carrier’s website.
-With some good research (and perhaps by listening to your gut instinct), it is possible to get some really good deals on sites such as eBay, Craigslist and Kijiji.
+Some good research coupled with your gut feeling, should make it possible for you to snag some really good deals on websites such as eBay, Craigslist and Kijiji.

-If you would prefer to save some serious cash, and perhaps settle for last year’s flagship, sites such as Get Orchard and Cell Clinic offer some really good deals on pre-owned and certified refurbished phones.
+If you would rather save some serious cash, and perhaps settle for previous year’s flagship, sites such as Get Orchard and Cell Clinic offer some really awesome deals on pre-owned and certified refurbished phones as well.
 They even offer free shipping and warranties on phones bought with them.
-To know more about the potential advantages of buying a certified pre-owned device, you can check out our article – “How To Save On Cell Phone Bills”
+If you would like to learn more about the potential advantages of buying a certified pre-owned device, you can check out our article – “How To Save On Cell Phone Bills”